 The agreement is as follows:

-GE will take the necessary corrective action prior to delivery of the units to the appropriate job sites.
+GE will take the necessary corrective action prior to delivery of the units to the appropriate job sites, or as otherwise agreed to by GE and Enron, in accordance with Section 10.2.3 and Section 9.5 of the Contract.
 If such corrections are not made prior to delivery of the units to the job sites, it shall be deemed that the Guaranteed Unit Delivery Dates for those units were not met.

 Acceptance of the notice of readiness to ship does not constitute “acceptance” of the units.